turingschool/curriculum/source/topics/javascript/understanding-async.markdown

 2. It prints `'This is the second message.'`
 3. When it receives the data from the webpage, it fires it's callback, which prints `'The webpage has been loaded.'`

-This can get a bit trickier when we consider that JavaScript has functional scoping and variables declared inside of a given function are not available outside of the function.

 Let's take a look at another example:

 ```js